medic/cht-docs/content/en/core/guides/android/branding.md

 Each branded app has an identifier (_id_) that is used to identify and configure it in different parts of the source code and when invoking some commands.
 In the instructions below we will use as example the id **`new_brand`**.

-1. Check out the tag from the [last stable release](https://github.com/medic/cht-android/releases) in CHT-Android repository and create a branch, for example, if the latest stable release is `v0.11.0` and the branch name is `v0.11.0-new-brand`, then the command is:
+1. Check out the tag from the [last stable release](https://github.com/medic/cht-android/releases) in CHT Android repository and create a branch, for example, if the latest stable release is `v0.11.0` and the branch name is `v0.11.0-new-brand`, then the command is:

    ```
    git checkout v0.11.0 -b v0.11.0-new-brand